-Satan is crafty, ruthless, and deadly, and believers are ignorant to him and his devices to their peril.
+Satan is crafty, ruthless, and deadly, and believers are ignorant of him and his devices at their peril.
 The Bible says Christians are not to be ignorant of Satan and his schemes (2 Cor.
 2:11).
 Although Christians will never defeat Satan in this life, we are called to stand against him and those who follow him in the same way that Jesus did.
 Although many Christians try to avoid conflict (and it is generally difficult and distasteful), the world is a battleground between Good and Evil, and we are called to “wrestle” against evil (Eph.
 6:12) and be good soldiers for the Lord (2 Tim.
 2:3).
 In chapter after chapter in the Bible, in both the Old and New Testaments, believers take a stand against evil, and if evil is to be exposed and held in check, today’s believers must do the same.

 [For more on the Nephilim, see commentary on Genesis 6:4.]